isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.
-For instance, the support of port relay (RFC 8357) introduced an incompatible change.
+   DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; for instance, the support of port relay (RFC 8357) introduced an incompatible change.
+   Both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.

 There is only one specific parameter for the DHCPv6 side:
 ``dhcp4o6-port``, which specifies the first of the two consecutive ports